 Unsurprisingly, they didn’t keep their word.
 Between 2010 and 2016, Cash Express went on to break the law in almost 100 known cases that involved 113 customers.
 Because regulators were afraid to take a strong enough stance, dozens of families paid the price.

 Final verdict: Should I take out a payday loan in Kentucky?

 The Kentucky payday loan laws in place do virtually nothing to protect consumers.
 Lenders can still charge fees that equate to interest rates well into the triple digits without breaking the law.
 Those who are willing to bend the rules a little bit because they’re not afraid of a slap on the wrist will happily charge even more.

 The truth is that it’s never a good idea to take out a payday loan if you can help it, and loans in Kentucky are no exception.
 They’re far too expensive and consistently trap borrowers into a cycle of endless debt.
-If you’re having a tough time and need a few hundred dollars to make it until your payday, try a paycheck advance app instead.
+If you’re having a tough time and need a few hundred dollars to make it until your payday, try a cash advance app instead.
 Sites like Earnin and Brigit can provide users with a small advance without any interest on the balance, and the fees are minimal.

 They’re still not a long-term solution, though, and debt rarely (if ever) is.
 It can’t make up for an imbalance in your financial equation forever.
 If you’re consistently spending more than you’re earning, you’re going to get in deep trouble eventually.
 Look for ways to save more so you can stop relying on unsustainable financial tactics, especially payday loans.